 COVID-19

-• All patients and visitors are required to wear a mask.
+• Requiring patients and visitors to wear a mask or face covering.

-• We ask that all patients limit their visit to themselves.
+• Asking patients to limit their visit to themselves.
 Minor children may bring one parent or guardian.

-• Patients or visitors that are experiencing signs of illness are asked to please check in with the receptionist immediately.
+• Requesting patients or visitors who are experiencing signs of illness to check in with the receptionist immediately.

 • Stay at home for 5 days.